Skip navigation

 • Huntington's disease, an inherited disease that causes nerve cells in certain parts of the brain to waste away.
 This includes the nerve cells that help to control voluntary movement.

-• Tourette syndrome, a condition which causes people to make sudden twitches, movements, or sounds (tics)
+• Tourette syndrome, a condition that causes people to make sudden twitches, movements, or sounds (tics)

 • Tremor and essential tremor, which cause involuntary trembling or shaking movements.
 The movements may be in one or more parts of your body.